San Jose, CA

 reading music notation.

-For September we will learn the tune "(Somewhere) Over The Rainbow"
+For November we will learn the tune "People Are Strange"

 Music Theory Workshop